akka/akka/docs/src/main/paradox/server-side/http2.md

 @@@

-## Enable HTTP/2 support
+## Dependency

-To enabled HTTP/2 support `akka-http2-support` must be added as a dependency:
+To use Akka HTTP2 Support, add the module to your project:

 @@dependency [sbt,Gradle,Maven] {
   group="com.typesafe.akka"
   artifact="akka-http2-support_$scala.binary.version$"
   version="$project.version$"
 }

+## Enable HTTP/2 support

 HTTP/2 can then be enabled through configuration: